2024 Premier Volleyball League Reinforced Conference

-The 2024 Premier Volleyball League Reinforced Conference was the eighteenth conference of the Premier Volleyball League and its ninth conference as a professional league.
+The 2024 Premier Volleyball League Reinforced Conference was the second conference of the 2024–25 Premier Volleyball League season.

-This was the second conference for the 2024 season.
 It was originally slated to be a merged tournament of the Invitational and Reinforced Conferences, but PVL Commissioner Sherwin Malonzo announced in a simultaneous interview during the commencement of the 2024 PVL Draft Combine that this would be a stand-alone Reinforced tournament and that the Invitational Conference would start in September.

 Twelve teams competed in this conference, which have been grouped into two pools.
 Each team would be allowed to reinforced by one foreign player.
 Strong Group Athletics changed its name to Zus Coffee Thunderbelles.

 Changes

 PVL Draft

 The PVL Rookie Draft was conducted before the start of the conference.
 To join, the draft required candidates neither playing experience nor academic qualifications.
 It was open to all aspiringz Filipino and Filipino-foreign citizens ages 21 years old and above who want to play in the professional league.

 The application for the Rookie Draft was originally scheduled to end on May 31, 2024.
 But PVL Commissioner Malonzo later announced that it will be moved to June 12, 2024, so that rookies can have time to prepare documents needed for the draft.

 The draft combine was held on June 25–26, 2024, and the draft proper was held on July 8, 2024.